3 Ways To Fix Those Painting Booboos

 This same technique was used to save a portrait I did of my niece.
 Working from a photo again, I painted a portrait of my niece with a window and climbing roses behind her.
 The background again was so busy that it took away from the charming girl.
 I tried washing the roses away as before but the outlines were still there.
 So once again, I got some rice paper and glued it all around the girl.
-When it dried I drew a boarder and painted some shadows lightly with watercolor over the rice paper.
+When it dried I drew a border and painted some shadows lightly with watercolor over the rice paper.
 Then I added some objects from my Nature Journal.
 I call it “A Walk In The Woods With Tiffany”.
 Once again, I won an award for this painting.

 Nature Journal PagesClick thumbnail to view full-size

 I think every artist should keep a Nature Journal drawing and painting little things of interest where ever they turn up.
-This can be a reference later as in this painting with the nature objects around Tiffany.
+This can be a reference later as in this painting with the natural objects around Tiffany.

 PaintingsClick thumbnail to view full-size